cwillison94/McMasterAndroidTutorials/README.md

 -->If you DO NOT have an android phone then you can test your apps using the Android Emulator (virtual device that runs on your computer)

--->If you HAVE an android phone is highly recommended that you test your app on it (much faster then an emulator).
+-->If you HAVE an android phone it is highly recommended that you test your app on it (much faster then an emulator).
 In order to run apps in development on your phone you must enable USB debugging.
 This can be down by: